cncf/clotributor/README.md

 #### Other filters

 - `good first issue`: use this label to highlight issues that may be a good fit for new contributors to the project.
-- `mentor available`: to indicate that someone may be available to guide contributors with this issue.
+- `mentor available` or `mentorship`: to indicate that someone may be available to guide contributors with this issue.

 ## Projects and repositories